zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_10_en-US_CHRONO_STASIS.md

     └────────────────────────────────────────────────────────────────────────┘

     "Home" is the Chrono-Stasis base in Branch N.
-    "Return" means return to this base—NEVER to Branch N-1.
+    "Return" means return to this base, NEVER to Branch N-1.

 ═══════════════════════════════════════════════════════════════════════════════
 ```